Using Our Materials: Online Classroom

 How to use the student items:

-2. If you’re not comfortable using Desmos, the Slide Deck (next section) provides a traditional powerpoint you can use with students during a video call.
+2. If you’re not comfortable using Desmos, the Slide Deck (next section) provides a traditional PowerPoint you can use with students during a video call.

 3. While going through the lesson, students can take notes using the Handout.
 We recommend converting the handout to a google doc for students who don’t have access to printers at home.